Batttu/Analyzing-My-Spotify-Data/README.md

 # Conclusion
 Exam Songs and Non-Exam Songs datasets have a similarity of 8%, this supports the H1.
 In conclusion, H0 is rejected.

+# Limitations and Future Work
+I wanted to use Spotify Web API more efficiently in this project.
+I plan to learn how to use it better and add more features to my project.